corenova/yang-js/README.md

 *Suggested primary interface*

-This call returns a new Synth instance containing the compiled schema object instance(s).
+This call returns a new Yang object containing the compiled schema object instance(s).

 Below example in coffeescript demonstrates simple use: